csmith/centauri/README.md

 # Centauri

-Centauri is a TLS-terminating reverse-HTTP proxy written in Go.
+Centauri is a TLS-terminating reverse HTTP proxy written in Go.

 ## Current status